- Products & Solutions

 The first stage of the solution was to adopt a systems interoperability framework (SIF).
 This added a translation layer between the different systems, enabling them to talk to each other.
 With improved data sharing capabilities, Children’s Services can comply with school attendance regulations.
 Interconnectivity between software applications enabled single sign-on (SSO).
 Giving individuals a common identity across different systems, SSO means that once signed on to one application the user can seamlessly move to others without needing to rekey user names and passwords.

 Although a big step in the right direction, the SIF/SSO architecture was still high cost in terms of multiple processing, storage, and security environments.
 Furthermore, new education systems would each still come with their own hardware platforms, incurring still higher capital costs and still higher ongoing support costs.

+A further advantage of Cloud Compute was speed of deployment.
 Mike Pickett, Manager of Digital Infrastructure, ICT Solutions, at Norfolk County Council says: “If we need new capacity, it can actually be delivered within a few hours.”

 The implementation and decommissioning of educational applications can now be achieved via the self-service portal with just a few clicks.
 Besides releasing expensive accommodation, there are other benefits in terms of a more child-centred organisation.

 Overall productivity in Children’s Services is expected to improve, as centralisation and simplification feed through.
 “The interoperability infrastructure is absolutely critical in terms of delivering efficiency savings across the estate,” says Mike Pickett.

+The BT Cloud Compute solution is enabling Children’s Services to progressively move towards a single database supporting multiple applications.
 Paul Fisher concludes: “Not only do we see reductions in our carbon output, but also schools are using less space.”